Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 From the following plots we can see few majorities in data:
 <a name="ffp"></a>
 * Most laptops on eBay are selling as used which is expected.
-* There is big majority, Intel, insite processor type attribue.
+* There is big majority, Intel, inside processor type attribue.
 * Four most selling brands are: Dell, HP, Lenovo and Toshiba.
 * Right-bottom plot tells us that there are more *newer* laptops, which is also usual.
 Interesting is that we can be expect that till end of 2015, there will be most selling laptops released in 2015, because date of collecting data is April, 2015.